-By charging more slowly and at lower power levels with the Apple 12W USB Power Adapter, the iPhone 11 Pro Max has the lowest temperatures while charging, keeping under 36 degrees C. Fast charging with the Belkin 27W QC4+ Power Adapter and make the iPhone 11 Pro Max get up to 45 degrees C. Charging at lower temperatures is generally safer and charging slower generally is better for battery aging.
+By charging more slowly and at lower power levels with the Apple 12W USB Power Adapter, the iPhone 11 Pro Max has the lowest temperatures while charging, keeping under 36 degrees C. Fast charging with the Belkin 27W QC4+ Power Adapter causes the iPhone 11 Pro Max to get up to 45 degrees C. Charging at lower temperatures is generally safer and charging slower generally is better for battery aging.

 For Users That Want Convenience of Wireless Charging

 Charging over USB still requires cables and iPhone charging requires special Lightning to USB-C or Lightning to USB-A cables.
 In addition to finding the cables, these cables can get worn out over time, potentially leading to charging or safety issues.
 Qi wireless charging helps to make charging more convenient by simply placing your iPhone on a wireless charging pad or coil.

 However, Qi chargers can be better thought of as actually extension of USB chargers since many Qi chargers use USB chargers as a power source.
 While USB chargers tend to have high power efficiency levels over 80 percent, Qi chargers may lose another 40 percent when transferring power from the charging coil versus the power going into charging the battery.
 Generally, we find Qi charging to be useful when you need to charge your iPhone overnight, and we recommend using a stand rather than a pad which reduces the risk of improper coil alignment resulting in you waking up in the morning and finding your phone not charged.